Manatí, Puerto Rico

-Manatí ([manaˈti]) is a city and municipality of Puerto Rico on the northern coast, north of Morovis and Ciales; east of Florida and Barceloneta; and west of Vega Baja.
-Manatí is spread over 8 barrios and Manatí barrio-pueblo (the downtown area and the administrative center of the city).
+Manatí ([manaˈti]) is a city and municipality of Puerto Rico on the northern coast.
+It is north of Morovis and Ciales, east of Florida and Barceloneta, and west of Vega Baja.
+Manatí has over 8 barrios and Manatí barrio-pueblo, the downtown area and the administrative center of the city.
 It is part of the San Juan-Caguas-Guaynabo Metropolitan Statistical Area.

 History

-Manatí was founded in 1799 by Don Pedro Menendez Valdes.
+Manatí was founded in 1738 by Don Pedro Menendez Valdes.
 The Iglesia Nuestra Señora de la Candelaria church was built in the seventeenth century and is still standing in its original spot.
 Manati is known as La Ciudad Metropolitana (The Metropolitan City), and also as Las Atenas de Puerto Rico, (The Athens of Puerto Rico).
-It is named after a sea mammal, the manatee (the sea cow).
+It is named after the manatee.

-During those early years, the mayor of the town was Jose Aulet.
-Juan Ponce de León picked the Manatí leg of the Manuatabón River as the first area to pan for gold.
-The Aulet family owned lands rich in pineapples, sugar cane, and green bananas.
-The Aulets sold the land to the government in 1985.
+In the formative years of the town's development, the town mayor was José Aulet.
+It was Juan Ponce de León who identified the Manatí section of the Manuatabón River as the inaugural site for gold panning efforts.
+The Aulet family possessed extensive lands that were abundant in pineapples, sugar cane, and green bananas.
+In 1985, the Aulet family entered into a transaction to sell this land to the government.

-In 1853, the region shifted from mining to an expansion of agriculture, particularly cultivation and processing of sugar cane.
-The demand for and price of sugar remained high in international markets.
-The main commodity crop was sugar cane.
-Carpentry also became popular.
-During that year, the town consisted of 280 homes, 2 squares, 8 streets and a school with 50 pupils.
+In 1853, the region experienced a significant transition from mining to an expansion of agricultural practices, with particular emphasis on the cultivation and processing of sugar cane.
+The demand for sugar, coupled with its elevated price in international markets, solidified sugar cane as the primary commodity crop of the area.
+Additionally, carpentry gained prominence as a trade during this period.
+At that time, the town consisted of 280 residences, two public squares, eight streets, and a school serving 50 pupils.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
-In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Manatí was 13,989.
+In 1899, the United States Department of War conducted a census of Puerto Rico, concluding that the population of Manatí was of 13,989 people.

-On September 20, 2017 Hurricane Maria struck Puerto Rico.
-In Manatí, the hurricane caused major destruction with around 1500 residences destroyed or damaged.
-Highways were covered in debris and water, leaving communities incommunicado.
+On September 20, 2017, Hurricane Maria struck Puerto Rico.
+In Manatí, the hurricane wrought considerable devastation, resulting in approximately 1,500 residences being either destroyed or damaged.
+Highways were rendered impassable due to the accumulation of debris and flooding, leaving numerous communities isolated and without means of communication.
 The breaching of the Río Grande de Manatí caused the destruction of many structures including around 70 residences.